 370 California Ave, Palo Alto, CA 94306

 I have taken class here with Irene Au, Helen Christine, Elena Milyukova, Toni Cupal, Tyler Hoffman, Evangeline Ventura, Janya Wongsopa, and Thoa van Seventer.
 While Irene’s class was a beginners level class, she offered creative ways to do common flows and I was inspired after her class to buy a 5-pack; plus, they have a new student special where you get 50% off any class package (up to 50 classes) which helped me make the decision to give them a try.
 I felt that Elena’s 8am on Sunday class and Helen’s Sunday Stretch class was still quite basic and accessible to newer yogis but Elena does offer some inversions and hands on adjustments.
 Toni teaches on Mondays and Thursdays at Avalon and she is one of the more advanced teachers.
-For those who aren’t familiar, Jivamukti classes do involve some singing.
+For those who aren’t familiar, Jivamukti classes involve some singing.
 I really enjoyed how she gave everyone hands on adjustments and the warmth she brings to classes.
-She also founded a Jivamukti yoga studio in London.
+She also started a Jivamukti yoga studio in London.
 After taking Toni’s class, I decided to sign up for another 10 class package.
 I also visited Tyler Hoffman’s Monday evening class, and he is another teacher who offers hands on adjustments.
 The distinctive part of Tyler’s class is that he instructs where your drishti, or your eyes should focus on and he has a calming baritone voice, the kind that you would want reading you an audiobook or instructing you on meditation before you fall asleep.
 Evangeline Ventura teaches a more hatha class, offering hands on adjustments and natural oils; her class is accessible for beginners.
 Thoa van Seventer said her classes vary from intense to relaxed and the class I went to with her was more on the relaxed / easy side.
 Janya Wongsopa’s Yin/Yang class is 95% Yin, so it’s great if you want to get a good stretch in but you won’t be moving strongly.
 In general, I would say that Avalon is a good yoga studio for those who are newer to yoga or yogis who want to focus more on alignment and the mental benefits of yoga.
 It is not a “workout” studio.
 My 2 favorite teachers, Toni and Tyler, don’t teach on weekends so I’m not sure I will continue going to this studio after I use this set of passes.

 2.)
 Conveniently located on California Ave near a bunch of other retail shops (and a farmer’s market on Sundays)